|Currently there are no public meetings scheduled for this project.|

 The South Phoenix Two Basins Project includes a regional stormwater detention basin located in the northeast corner of the intersection of 27th Avenue and South Mountain Avenue.
 The basin will discharge to the previously constructed storm drain system in Baseline Road and, combined with collective plan features, will further mitigate flooding hazards in the subject area with a goal of overall flood protection up to the 100-year rainfall event (one percent chance of occurring in a given year).
 The South Phoenix Two Basins Project also includes a regional stormwater detention basin located in the northeast corner of the intersection of 43rd Avenue and Baseline Road.

 The project construction has been completed.
+The basin is owned, operated and maintained by the City of Phoenix.

 |December 2011 Public Meeting Announcement||2.2 MB|